-President Jakaya Kikwete of the ruling Chama Cha Mapinduzi (CCM) political party, which has been in power since independence, won a second five-year term in office in 2010.
-The next general election will take place in 2015.
+On October 25, 2015, President John Magufuli won his first five year term in office extending the reign of the Chama Cha Mapinduzi (CCM) political party, which has been in power since 1961.
+The next general election will take place in 2020.

 Since the 1960s, Canada has supported training for Tanzania’s armed forces.
 To date, over 850 officers have been trained through the Military Training and Cooperation Program.
-Canada contributed $1.3 million to build the new Tanzanian Peacekeeping Training Center in Dar es Salaam.
-The Center was inaugurated by Minister Ed Fast in June 2014.
+In 2014, Canada contributed $1.3 million to build the new Tanzanian Peacekeeping Training Center in Dar es Salaam.

-For the past three years, Tanzania has been one of the largest recipient of Canada's development assistance.
-Canada’s support aims to advance the Government of Tanzania’s development priorities notably in health, education and private sector development.
-Canada is among the largest bilateral donors in the health sector, including significant support in maternal and child health.
+Tanzania is one of the largest recipients of Canada's development assistance.
+Canada’s support aims to advance the Government of Tanzania’s development priorities, notably in health, education and private sector development.
+Canada is among the largest bilateral donors in the health sector, including significant support in maternal, newborn and child health.
 Canada is a strong supporter of sustainable economic growth with a particular emphasis on the extractive industries, which includes support to the Tanzania Extractive Industries Transparency Initiative and the Tanzania Minerals Audit Agency.

 Tanzania has been a "country of focus" for Canada’s development programming since 2009.
-In 2013/14, Canada’s development assistance through all channels totalled $179 million dollars (including multilateral and debt relief).
-Through partnership programming with Canadian organizations, Canada invested approximately $13.6 million in 2013/14 for a range of projects in community development, agriculture, education, health, governance, microfinance and economic growth.
+In 2013/14, Canada’s international assistance to Tanzania through all channels totalled $180 million.
 Canada has contributed more than $1 billion in development assistance to Tanzania since its independence.

 Tanzania is of growing importance to Canadian companies: Canadian mining companies are among the largest foreign investors in Tanzania.
 Due to issues of commercial confidentiality, official Canadian direct investment figures for Tanzania are not available.
-However, according to Natural Resources Canada, there were 15 Canadian mining companies active in Tanzania in 2013, with cumulative mining assets amounting to $1.75 billion.
 A bilateral Foreign Investment Promotion and Protection Agreement (FIPA) came into force in December 2013.

-Tanzania has been identified as an emerging market with specific opportunities in infrastructure and transportation for Canadian businesses in the Global Markets Action Plan.
-Business opportunities for Canadian companies exist in the emerging oil and gas sector, particularly the latter, with proven natural gas reserves in excess of 55 trillion cubic feet.
+Tanzania has been identified as a priority market for Canadian businesses.
+Business opportunities for Canadian companies exist in power, renewable energy, mining, and the emerging oil and gas sector; particularly the latter, with Tanzania reporting proven natural gas reserves in excess of 55 trillion cubic feet.